CrowdStrike/crimson-falcon/docs/KubernetesProtection.md

 api_instance = Falcon::KubernetesProtection.new
 opts = {
   under_assessment: true, # Boolean | (true/false) whether to return registries under assessment or not under assessment.
 If not provided all registries are considered
   limit: 56 # Integer | The upper-bound on the number of records to retrieve.
 }

 begin
-  # Retrieve top container image registries
+  # Retrieves a list with the top container image registries.
+Maximum page size: 200
   result = api_instance.read_container_count_by_registry(opts)
   p result
 rescue Falcon::ApiError => e